pxheim/zettelkasten/types-of-software-tests.md

 - [[acceptance-tests]] - Testing of business cases.
 - [[nonfunctional-acceptance-tests]] - Testing of technology cases.
 - [[smoke-tests]] - Test success of deployment.

+A tactic that can be employed to ensure all parts of your code is covered is [[mutation-testing]].